 As we enter into the holiday months, research and news tend to slow down.
-And yet, in November alone we found some really exciting work; here are the best six pieces of machine learning research in November we read.
+And yet, in November alone we found some really exciting work; here is November’s highlighted machine learning research.

 [Related Article: Best Machine Learning Research of 2019]

 This paper by Makoto Nakatsuji and Sohei Oku at NTT Resonant Inc. discusses their really interesting development in NLP: an ensemble network for non-factoid questions, which is able to generate answers that match the question and sound natural.
 It was tested with Love Advice and Arts & Humanities datasets with results showing their model is far more accurate than baseline models are.

 This recent paper by Fitash Ul Haq, Donghwan Shin, Shiva Nejati, and Lionel Briand (all at the University of Luxembourg, Briand is also at the University of Ottawa) tests the ability and results of online and offline testing of deep neural networks, while also looking at the difference between testing using datasets obtained from real-life or from simulators.
 The team did this testing in the context of autonomous driving cars, but recognized that it could be applied to almost any AI application.
 They found that simulator-based datasets perform at similar rates to real-life based ones, and that online testing was more able to detect and handle safety violations than offline methods.

 Maksym Andriushchenko and Francesco Croce (both from EPFL), and Nicolas Flammarion and Matthias Hein (from University of Tübingen) recently introduced a program called Square Attack.
 They describe it as, “a new score-based black-box l2 and l∞ adversarial attack that does not rely on local gradient information and thus is not affected by gradient masking.”
 Their method is transparent, gives many options for choice of hyperparameters, and is more query efficient than the (more complex) state-of-the-art methods.
 You can look at their code here.